SportBeep.com

 James Nnaji, selected 31st overall in the 2023 NBA Draft, made his controversial US college debut for the Baylor Bears in a loss at Texas Christian. ©AFP

-Nnaji, booed by TCU fans whenever he touched the ball in just over 16 minutes on the court, shot 2-of-3 from the floor and 1-of-2 from the free throw line for five points, with four rebounds and an assist for the Waco, Texas-based school.
-He had been with Barcelona since 2020 and played for them in Euroleague contests, also being loaned out to Spanish and Turkish sides.
+Nnaji, booed by TCU fans whenever he touched the ball in just over 16 minutes on the court, shot 2-of-3 from the floor and 1-of-2 from the free throw line for five points with four rebounds and an assist for the Waco, Texas-based school.
+Nnaji had been with Barcelona since 2020 and played for them in Euroleague contests and was also loaned out to Spanish and Turkish sides.
+He was chosen by Detroit with the 31st overall pick in the 2023 NBA Draft and played in Summer League contests but never in an official NBA game.

 Related news